jbaublitz/knock-out/README.md

 Crate with an example of a kernel module in Rust

 ## What does this crate actually do
-This repo is a Makfile with a Rust project that, using Kbuild, the kernel's build system, will generate a kernel module file named `parrot.ko`.
+This repo is a Makefile with a Rust project that, using Kbuild, the kernel's build system, will generate a kernel module file named `parrot.ko`.

 The kernel module creates a char device that on every `read()` call, will return a new frame of an